anniezh12/hiring-engineers/answers.md

 >Please note, I am installing this virtual machine/virtual box for the sake of showing how I did this earlier, where not only I installed the Virtual Machine but also the Ubuntu OS.

-1. Once the download was complete, I chose **New** to create a new Virtual Box named 'test'
+1. Once the download was complete, I chose **New** to create a new Virtual Box named 'test'.
 ![vm](images/oracle-vm/create-vm-test.png)

-2. I kept default settings in this part
+2. I kept default settings in this part.
 ![vm](images/oracle-vm/vm-size.png)

 3. I then hit the `create` button.
 ![vm](images/oracle-vm/vm-hard.png)

-4. I selected `dynamically allocate` and hit `Next`
+4. I selected `dynamically allocate` and hit `Next`.

 ![vm](images/oracle-vm/dynamic-storage.png)

-I kept the default option of `test` to save the hard drive and hit `create`.
+I kept the default option of `test` and hit `create`.

 5. The virtual box was created.
 However, I could see the other virtual boxes as well since I had been working in another 'virtual box'  where I did all my assignment.